GriffithUniLibrary/research-data-management/content/3- Data formats & organisation.md

 **20220818_researchinterviews_candidate-1-transcript_01.doc**

-Note how you can clearly see what the file is about, the version and when you created it.
-The convention will allow to add additional files that you can be easily searched.
+Note that you can clearly see what the file is about, the version and when the file was created.
+The convention will allow to add additional files that can be easily searched based off the file name.

+Another example of file naming convention:

+**YYYYMMDD_SiteA_SensorB.csv

+YYYYMMDD = Date in standardised, agreed format

+SiteA = Location

+Sensor B = Sensor

+File name sections or chunks are separated by an underscore

+When applied, the FNC would look like this:

+20210621_Southport_Humidity.csv

 *This section has been adapted from Jenny Bryan's [Naming Things]( https://speakerdeck.com/jennybc/how-to-name-files?slide=14) presentation for the Reproduclible Science Workshop.*